-- 73. Our Energy Assistance Report took a deep dive into our financial counselling practice data to understand the impact of the introduction of the Payment Difficulty Framework in Victoria.
-26 Some of the outstanding issues highlighted in that report have also arisen in the discussions referenced in this report. - 74.
+Our Energy Assistance Report took a deep dive into our financial counselling practice data to understand the impact of the introduction of the Payment Difficulty Framework in Victoria.
+Some of the outstanding issues highlighted in that report have also arisen in the discussions referenced in this report.

 Helen ended up with fewer rights for assistance from a retailer after a high-pressure sale on behalf of the retailer to switch, even after telling the salesperson she had issues with debt that could be expected to continue.
 She then struggled further with finding a sustainable way forward because she had to pay towards an historical debt on a closed account and this limited the funds available towards her ongoing usage.
-This compounds debt issues and more intervention is needed to ensure debt collection on closed account debt does not contribute to a debt spiral.
+These issues compound debt problems for people.
+Greater intervention is needed to ensure debt collection on closed accounts do not contribute to a debt spiral.

-Recommendation 8: Debt issues from closed energy accounts do not undermine efforts to pay for current energy usage on open accounts, which can be achieved through sustainable payment plans.

-- 75. The Payment Difficulty Framework is due for review by the ESC in 2021.
+RETAILERS SHOULD BE REQUIRED TO COMPLY WITH THE ENERGY RETAIL CODE REQUIREMENTS RELATING TO PAYMENT DIFFICULTY AND DEBT RECOVERY, EVEN WHERE THE CUSTOMER IS NO LONGER AN ACTIVE CUSTOMER.
+THIS SHOULD BE CLARIFIED IN REGULATORY GUIDANCE AND ENFORCED BY THE ESC.
+The Payment Difficulty Framework is due for review by the ESC in 2021.
 Helen's situation shows that the regulatory requirements have succeeded in preventing a disconnection where Helen had an inability to pay.
-Enforcing the framework effectively to ensure consistent outcomes like this for all with an inability to pay should be the focus of the review. - 76.
+Enforcing the framework effectively to ensure consistent outcomes like this for all with an inability to pay should be a key focus of the review.

 Other aspects of the framework may not have been met in Helen's case.
 The lump sum payment offer was at best counterproductive.
-The required 'practical assistance' should be tailored to the household as opposed to be a rushed read out of a generic script. - 77.
+The required 'practical assistance' should be tailored to the household as opposed to a rushed read out of a generic script.

 Also, some of the requirements for minimum standards for assistance appear to have only been triggered once.
-Specifically the requirement that a retailer ensure a household is on the best tariff for their usage

-24 https://consumeraction.org.au/20190404-sunny-side-up-report/ patterns was recalled by Helen, but later down the track she has bills saying she could still save money and aptly notes that her retailer using their best endeavours to reach her and offer the new lower rates would have been helpful.
+Specifically the requirement that a retailer ensure a household is on the best tariff for their usage patterns was recalled by Helen, but later down the track she has bills saying she could still save money and aptly notes that her retailer using their best endeavours to reach her and offer the new lower rates would have been helpful.
 The ESC may want to consider a 'retrigger' for some aspects of assistance so that if debt continues to escalate over time, there is not just a single attempt to provide some helpful interventions.
-For instance, the tailored assistance could be triggered not only when \$55 of arrears has built up but again at every \$1,000 that accumulates.
+For instance, the tailored assistance could be triggered not only when \$55 of arrears has built up but again at every \$500 that accumulates.